openPMD/openPMD-example-datasets/README.md

 ## Examples created with the finite-element code FEMM

-The files `example-femm-3d.h5` and `example-femm-thetaMode.h5` were produced withe the finite-element code [FEMM](https://www.femm.info/wiki/HomePage).
+The files `example-femm-3d.h5` and `example-femm-thetaMode.h5` were produced using the finite-element code [FEMM](https://www.femm.info/wiki/HomePage).

 The scripts that were used in order to produce these openPMD files can be found in the directory `scripts/femm`.